 Subject Taxonomy for the Media - the successor to the Subject Codes

 Media Topics is a constantly updated taxonomy of over 1,200 terms with a focus on categorising text.
 Originally based on the IPTC Subject Codes taxonomy, the Media Topics taxonomy was first released in 2010 and is updated at least once a year.
-It is now available in Arabic, English, French, German, Spanish and Swedish.
+It is now available in 11 languages: Arabic, British English, Chinese, Danish, French, German, Norwegian, Portuguese (for Portugal and Brazil), Spanish and Swedish.

 The Media Topics vocabulary can be viewed on the IPTC Controlled Vocabulary server at http://cv.iptc.org/newscodes/mediatopic.
-In addition it can be downloaded as NewsML-G2 Knowledge Item, RDF/XML or RDF/Turtle document, please read the Guidelines.
-A more user-friendly tree-like view is also available.
+In addition it can be downloaded as a NewsML-G2 Knowledge Item, RDF/XML or RDF/Turtle document, please read the Guidelines.
+An Excel version of Media Topics and a more user-friendly tree-like view is also available.